jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Sequential Salts

 We could use a sequence number as a simple way to ensure unique salts.
 The vulnerability this approach has is that an attacker may create a reverse hash lookup of known salts (e.g. 1 to 1000) combined with likely passwords.
-This presents the same vulnerabilities that short salts have.
+This presents the same vulnerabilities that short salts have (see [below](#short-salts)).

-The vulnerability can be mitigated by combining a long random pepper with the sequence number.
-The attacker now has to attack the server to discover the pepper, or brute force the pepper's value, before attempting to attack the password and sequence numbers.
-If they did discover the pepper, any reverse hash lookup tables could not be reused on other applications / deployments with different peppers making the reverse hash lookups virtually useless to create.
-This solution to overcome the limitations of sequential salts is ultimately less secure than using large random salts as there is a chance the pepper value could be discovered.
+The vulnerability can be mitigated by combining a long random pepper <!-- how long? --> with the sequence number.
+Any reverse hash lookup tables now cannot be reused on other applications / deployments since different peppers make the reverse hash lookups useless to create.

 ## Short Salts